Skip to content

 • model: The hybrid model to train.

-• data: Training data, a single DimArray, a single DataFrame, a single KeyedArray, or a tuple of those.
+• data: Training data, a single DimArray, a single DataFrame, or a single KeyedArray.

 Keyword Arguments